Saenger Theatre (Pensacola, Florida)

-The Saenger Theatre, also known as the Saenger Theater, is a historic theater in Pensacola, Florida.
+The Saenger Theatre, also known as the Saenger Theater, is a historic theater built in 1925 in Pensacola, Florida.
 It is located at 118 South Palafox Place.
 On July 19, 1976, it was added to the U.S. National Register of Historic Places.

 In 1989, the Saenger Theater was listed in A Guide to Florida's Historic Architecture, published by the University of Florida Press.

 History

 The theatre, often referred to as the Grand Dame of Palafox was first built in 1925 and was designed by architect Emile Weil in the style known as Spanish Baroque architecture.
 This style was selected due to the extensive Spanish history of the Pensacola area.
 Mr. Weil is also known for designing theaters in Mobile, Alabama, as well as New Orleans and Shreveport, both of Louisiana.

 Construction began at 118 South Palafox and opened in 1925.
 The back of the theater uses bricks from the Pensacola Opera House, which stood at the corner of Jefferson and Government Streets, but was destroyed in the 1916 hurricane.
-The ornate railing from the third-floor balcony, which was reserved for "ladies of the night" was also relocated from the opera house.
 The overall cost to build the Saenger was a total of $500,000 and was constructed by C.H.
 Turner Company, General Contractors.

 The building not only featured a Robert Morton organ which currently is in reconstruction, but also 2,250 leather-backed seats, extravagant chandeliers and more than eight pounds of silver for its silver screen.
 The Saenger also boasted using "Dr. Mendenhall's new transvertical non-statical projectographic machine" as the projector.